Yousuf28/xptcel/README.md

 2. Select "Open with" → "Choose another app"
 3. Browse and select `xpt-to-excel-fast.exe`
 4. Check "Always use this app to open .xpt files"
+### for macOS
+1. Right click on any xpt file
+2. select get info
+3. find open with: and then select other, and find exe file.
+4. click on change all and close.
 ## Development

 ### Running from Source